 Kenai Riverside Lodge Seasonal Management

-Seasonal Safari Manager
+Seasonal Safari Manager - POSITION FILLED

 The Seasonal Safari Manager will coordinate with and assist the Safari Program Director managing AWA's Safari Program.
 This position will typically work a 40-hour week but must be flexible to work more especially during the training period of May and early June.
 Day-to-day schedule may fluctuate depending on arrivals and guest occupancy at the lodge.
 This dynamic position requires experience in staff leadership and supervision, program logistics and scheduling and Alaska natural history interpretation.

 - Competent with computers and Windows operating system; working knowledge of Microsoft Word and Excel